dominicparga/osmgraphing/notes.md

 - Update route-counts of shortcuts after updating normal edges.
 - Add to config, which metric-id is used as route-count.
 - The explorator finds too many routes.
+- Flatten the found routes after the loops and cumulate all workloads for sc-edges at once.
+  This reduces the access to edges.

 ## Info